narVidhai/tamil-nlp-catalog/README.md

-# Tamil NLP Awesome List
+# Tamil Deep Learning Awesome List

 > A curated catalog of open-source resources for Tamil NLP & AI.